MarekKojder/RxSwiftAPI/README.md

 ## License

-SwiftAPI is available under the MIT license.
+RxSwiftAPI is available under the MIT license.
 See the LICENSE file for more info.